cosmos/cosmos-sdk/PENDING.md

 * [\#3669] Ensure consistency in message naming, codec registration, and JSON tags.
-* #3788 change order of operations for greater accuracy when calculation delegation share token value
+* #3788 Change order of operations for greater accuracy when calculating delegation share token value

 ### Tendermint